lizmat/raku-all-modules/github/p6-pdf/PDF-Content-p6/README.md

 ```

 ### `PDF::Content::Image`
-supports the loading of some common image formats
+handles the loading of some common image formats

 It currently supports: PNG, GIF and JPEG.